-I get it, you might not have understood this in one go, neither did I. But I have AMP implemented for all my blogs that have major traffic from smartphones.
+I get it, you might not have understood this in one go, and neither did I. But I have AMP implemented for all my blogs that have major traffic from smartphones.

 While I help you understand why AMP is important for your business, let me begin by talking about AMP stories or newly known as Google web stories.

-What is Google/AMP web stories?
+What are Google/AMP web stories?

-Furthermore, while we are getting more & more distracted day in day out, it’s important to deliver bits of information.
+Furthermore, while we are getting more & more distracted day in and day out, it’s important to deliver bits of information.

 It goes without saying how difficult it is to come directly to the point without wasting any time.